Mar 13, 2023

 1. The Exposure Triangle

-Your Aperture and Shutter Speed determine how much light reaches the film strip in analog cameras.
-Old film cameras have a mechanical ISO (ASA) adjustment.
-The ISO setting synchronizes the camera's exposure values to the sensitivity rating of the film and is set once for each.
+The Aperture and Shutter Speed control how much light is reaching the film strip in analog cameras.
+Older film cameras have a mechanical ISO (ASA) adjustment dial.
+The ISO synchronizes the camera's exposure "calculations" with the film's sensitivity rating.
+The ISO is set once for each film.

-Your Aperture and Shutter Speed are the same for digital cameras.
+The Aperture and Shutter functions are the same for digital cameras.
 The sensor's final sensitivity is measured and set at the factory.
-In other words, it's calibrated to deliver a +/-1EV delta for each full-stop ISO adjustment.
+In other words, it's calibrated for your digital camera.
 The sensor's sensitivity doesn't change once it's calibrated.
-The ISO function has a new role with digital cameras.
-It now amplifies the sensor's output signal (image brightness).
-Like analog cameras, your ISO is a critical "exposure" variable in the exposure formula.
+The ISO's function is different for digital cameras.
+It amplifies the sensor's output signal and is a critical part of the exposure formula.
+The ISO and the Workspace Exposure Compensation functions adjust the camera's image brightness.

 The ISO also amplifies the image sensor's noise floor.
-It's not correct to say the ISO creates noise.
-All sensors have an active noise floor when the camera is switched on.
+It's, therefore, not correct to say the ISO creates noise.
+All sensors have an active noise floor when the camera is on.
 We can influence the visibility of the sensor's noise floor (image noise) with the SNR to ISO ratio.
-This means our goal is more reflected light on the image sensor.
-This increases its saturation level and the image signal's SNR.
+That means our goal is to improve the sensor's saturation and the SNR by "managing" the reflected light reaching the sensor.

 Olympus E30 with 14-54mm f2.8-3.5 Pro Lens - ISO100, f7.1, 1/400 - This is the OOC jpeg image